Kourtney Kardashian Reportedly Feels ‘Sexier Than Ever’ On 40th Birthday

-Kourtney Kardashian is said to be feeling sexier than she ever has as she celebrates her 40th birthday.
-The mother-of-three is ready to embrace her new age, and isn’t worried about the aging process any longer.
+Kourtney Kardashian is said to be feeling sexier than she ever as she celebrates her 40th birthday.
+The mother of three is ready to embrace her new age and isn’t worried about the aging process any longer.

 According to Hollywood Life, Kourtney Kardashian used to stress over turning 40.
 However, now that she is in great shape, looks great, and feels great, she’s not worried any longer.